 Table 1.
 Mean TMRCA is lower in S1 than RdRp or S2.
 Average TMRCA values (in years) for OC43 lineage A and 229E.

-Because HKU1 was identified in the early 2000’s, there are fewer longitudinally-sequenced isolates available for this HCoV compared to 229E and OC43 (Fig. 1 Supplement 2).
+Because HKU1 was identified in the early 2000’s, there are fewer longitudinally-sequenced isolates available for this HCoV compared to 229E and OC43 (Figure 1- figure supplement 2).
 Consequently, the phylogenetic reconstructions and divergence analysis of HKU1 have a higher level of uncertainty.
-To begin with, it is less clear from the phylogenies whether HKU1 represents a single HCoV lineage like 229E or, instead, should be split into multiple lineages like OC43 (Fig. 1).
+To begin with, it is less clear from the phylogenies whether HKU1 represents a single HCoV lineage like 229E or, instead, should be split into multiple lineages like OC43 (Figure 1).
 Because of this, we completed all antigenic analyses for HKU1 twice: once considering all isolates to be members of a single lineage, and again after splitting isolates into 2 separate lineages.
 These lineages are arbitrarily labeled ‘A’ and ‘B’ as was done for OC43.
-When HKU1 is considered to consist of just one lineage, there is no signal of antigenic evolution by divergence analysis (Fig. 3 Supplement 1B) or by the Bhatt method of estimating adaptive evolution (Fig. 5 Supplement 1A).
-However, when HKU1 is assumed to consist of 2 co-circulating lineages, HKU1 lineage A has a markedly higher rate of adaptive substitutions in S1 than in S2 or RdRp (Fig. 5 Supplement 1B).
+When HKU1 is considered to consist of just one lineage, there is no signal of antigenic evolution by divergence analysis (Figure 3- figure supplement 1B) or by the Bhatt method of estimating adaptive evolution (Figure 5- figure supplement 1A).
+However, when HKU1 is assumed to consist of 2 co-circulating lineages, HKU1 lineage A has a markedly higher rate of adaptive substitutions in S1 than in S2 or RdRp (Figure 5- figure supplement 1B).

 To demonstrate the importance of having a well-sampled longitudinal series of sequenced isolates for our antigenic analyses, we returned to our simulated OC43 S1 datasets.
-We mimicked shorter longitudinal series by truncating the dataset to only 24, 14, 10, or 7 years of samples and ran the Bhatt analysis on these sequentially shorter time series (Fig. 7 Supplement).
+We mimicked shorter longitudinal series by truncating the dataset to only 24, 14, 10, or 7 years of samples and ran the Bhatt analysis on these sequentially shorter time series (Figure 7- figure supplement 1).
 This simulated data reveals a general trend that less longitudinal data reduces the ability to detect adaptive evolution and increases the uncertainty of the analysis.
 Given the dearth of longitudinal data for HKU1, we do not feel that it is appropriate to make strong conclusions about adaptive evolution, or lack thereof, in this HCoV.

-Despite being identified at roughly the same time as HKU1, substantially more NL63 isolates have been sequenced (Fig. 1 Supplement 2) making the phylogenetic reconstruction and evolutionary analyses of this virus correspondingly more reliable.
-We do not observe evidence for adaptive evolution in NL63 (Fig. 3 Supplement 1A and Fig. 5 Supplement 1A) and this lack of support for adaptive evolution in the NL63 spike gene is more likely to reflect an actual lack of adaptive evolution in this virus.
+Despite being identified at roughly the same time as HKU1, substantially more NL63 isolates have been sequenced (Figure 1- figure supplement 2) making the phylogenetic reconstruction and evolutionary analyses of this virus correspondingly more reliable.
+We do not observe evidence for adaptive evolution in NL63 (Figure 3- figure supplement 1A and Figure 5- figure supplement 1A) and this lack of support for adaptive evolution in the NL63 spike gene is more likely to reflect an actual lack of adaptive evolution in this virus.

 Discussion